keboola/connection-docs/templates/interactive-kpi-reporting/interactive-kpi-reporting.md

 * TOC
 {:toc}

-Utilizing the Interactive KPI Reports powered by Shopify data provides a comprehensive overview of critical financial metrics, including turnover, orders, and customer data.
+Utilizing Interactive KPI Reports powered by Shopify data provides a comprehensive overview of critical financial metrics, including turnover, orders, and customer data.
 These insights are presented through a pre-defined data app dashboard equipped with a date filter for your convenience.

-The dashboards show a comparison of planned numbers and actual situation.
+The dashboards display a comparison between planned numbers and the actual situation.
 Moreover, the data app facilitates effortless parameter sharing, enabling seamless integration with Slack for quick communication.

 With all your data centralized in a single table and location, the need for manual data collection across multiple systems is eliminated,